 274 Nonconforming building or structure.
-A building or structure that does not meet one or more

-Nonconforming lot.
-A lot which legally existed prior to the adoption, revision, or amendment of this Code does not comply with current minimum lot size, lot depth, lot width requirements or other lot requirements of the district in which the lot is located.

-Nonconforming Residential Density.
-A residential use that is an allowed use in the zone and that was constructed at a lawful density, but which subsequently, due to a change in the zone or zoning regulations, now has greater density than is allowed in the zone.

-283 Nonconforming Situation means a nonconforming lot, use or structure, density, or any284 combination thereof.

-Nonconforming Use.
-A use that was allowed by right when established or a use that obtained a required land use approval when established, but that subsequently, due to a change in the zone or zoning regulations, the use or the amount of area devoted to the use is now not permitted under the current zone designation.

-Abandon means (a) with respect to a use, the cessation of such use for any length of time, combined with intent to indefinitely cease such use, or (b) with respect to a structure, the cessation of occupancy of such structure for any length of time, combined with intent to indefinitely cease occupancy of such structure.

-Change means, with respect to a nonconforming use, that the nonconforming use has beenconverted to a different use for any period of time, regardless of intent.

-Discontinued means that a nonconforming use has ceased, and has not substantially resumed,for a period of 365 consecutive days regardless of intent.
+A building or structure that does not meet one or more 275 height, setback, building coverage, , or other dimensional requirements for the land use district 276 in which it is located.
+277 Nonconforming lot.
+A lot which legally existed prior to the adoption, revision, or amendment of this Code does not comply with current minimum lot size, lot depth, lot width requirements or 278 other lot requirements of the district in which the lot is located.
+279 280 Nonconforming Residential Density.
+A residential use that is an allowed use in the zone and 281 that was constructed at a lawful density, but which subsequently, due to a change in the zone or zoning regulations, now has greater density than is allowed in the zone.
+282 283 Nonconforming Situation means a nonconforming lot, use or structure, density, or any combination thereof.
+284 285 Nonconforming Use.
+A use that was allowed by right when established or a use that obtained a 286 required land use approval when established, but that subsequently, due to a change in the 287 zone or zoning regulations, the use or the amount of area devoted to the use is now not 288 permitted under the current zone designation.
+Abandon means (a) with respect to a use, the cessation of such use for any length of time, 289 combined with intent to indefinitely cease such use, or (b) with respect to a structure, the 290 291 cessation of occupancy of such structure for any length of time, combined with intent to 292 indefinitely cease occupancy of such structure.
+293 Change means, with respect to a nonconforming use, that the nonconforming use has been 294 converted to a different use for any period of time, regardless of intent.
+295 Discontinued means that a nonconforming use has ceased, and has not substantially resumed, 296 for a period of 365 consecutive days regardless of intent.
 297 Occupy or occupancy means actual physical occupancy of a structure or lot, regardless of 298 intent.

-Primary use means the primary activity actually conducted in a serious, substantial, and ongoing manner on a lot or in a structure, and for which the lot or structure is actually and primarily occupied and maintained, regardless of intent.

-Substantially resumed means substantial and continuous resumption of the use as the primary use for a period of at least 60 consecutive days.
-Activity that does not meet this standard is not sufficient to interrupt a period of discontinuance.
+299 Primary use means the primary activity actually conducted in a serious, substantial, and 300 ongoing manner on a lot or in a structure, and for which the lot or structure is actually and 301 primarily occupied and maintained, regardless of intent.
+302 Substantially resumed means substantial and continuous resumption of the use as the primary 303 use for a period of at least 60 consecutive days.
+Activity that does not meet this standard is not 304 sufficient to interrupt a period of discontinuance.
 305 Use means activity actually conducted on a lot or in a structure, and for which the lot or 306 structure is actually occupied and maintained, regardless of intent.

-307 49.85 Fees

-308 Proof of Nonconforming Situation - staff review \$200 (similar to letter of zoning compliance)

-309 Nonconforming Situation Review - to PC \$400 (similar to variance and ADOD) plus public notice

-310 fees...NOTE NSR should refer to public notice section.
+307 49.85 Fees 200 308 Proof of Nonconforming Situation - staff review \$200 (similar to letter of zoning compliance) 309 Nonconforming Situation Review - to PC \$400 (similar to variance and ADOD) plus public notice 310 feesNOTE NSR should refer to public notice section.
+311 312